 KU Medical Center annually commemorates Pride Month through event and resource offerings.
 Join us as we celebrate LGBTQIA+ faculty, staff, students and alumni and learn more about how to become involved.

 Events and Programs

-Learn about the background and careers of several LGBTQIA+ community members as well as their journey to KU Medical Center.
-Spotlights will be shared via social media and the diversity intranet site.
-Digital posters may be viewed online, and will also be featured via social media.
+Learn about the background and careers of several LGBTQIA+ faculty, staff, students and alumni, as well as their journey to KU Medical Center.
+Community members’ stories are available online throughout the month.
+Spotlights will also be shared via social media and the diversity intranet site.

 Jayhawk Coffee Break